![]() |

 1) Each licensee shall certify on the renewal application full compliance with the CE requirements set forth in subsections (a) and (b) of this Section.

-A) If satisfactory evidence of compliance with CE requirements (as set forth in subsection (c)(2) of this Section) is submitted, OBRE shall notify the licensee by first class mail that the licensee is in compliance.
+A) If satisfactory evidence of compliance with CE requirements (as set forth in subsection (c)(2)) is submitted by the December 31 license renewal dealdline, the Division will process the license renewal.

-B) If the licensee has certified compliance with CE requirements on the licensee's most recent renewal application pursuant to subsection (c)(1) of this Section but cannot submit evidence of having been in compliance on the date the licensee made the certification, the licensee may, during the 60 days notice period, submit evidence of having attained compliance with CE requirements after the date the certification was made.
-The submission of evidence of post-certification completion must be accompanied by a non-refundable administrative fee of $25 per course credit hour completed after the date the licensee originally certified compliance.
+B) If the licensee has certified compliance with CE requirements on the licensee's most recent renewal application pursuant to subsection (c)(1) but cannot submit evidence of having been in compliance on the date the licensee made the certification, the licensee may, during the 60 days notice period, submit evidence of having attained compliance with CE requirements after the date the certification was made.
+The submission of evidence of post-certification completion must be accompanied by a non-refundable administrative fee of $100 per course credit hour completed after the date the licensee originally certified compliance.
 The submission of evidence will not be reviewed or considered if the proper fee does not accompany the submission.
 Upon submission of the evidence and appropriate fee, the evidence will be reviewed.
-If the evidence is found to be satisfactory, OBRE shall notify the licensee and the sponsoring auctioneer of the licensee that the license is in compliance.
+If the evidence is found to be satisfactory, the Division shall notify the licensee and the sponsoring auctioneer of the licensee that the license is in compliance.
 Any credit hours submitted for post-certification course completion and found satisfactory may not be used as credit for the next renewal requirements.